Michael Messner: Education

 In the late 1970s, he began to work with feminist theory and the construction of gender.
-He took part in one of the first ever classes about men and masculinity in the USA, held by Bob Blauner in Berkeley.
+He took part in one of the first ever classes about men and masculinity in the US, held by Bob Blauner in Berkeley.

-Personal life

-Messner lives in South Pasadena with his wife, Pierrette Hondagneu-Sotelo, a sociologist and author.
-They have two sons, named Miles and Sasha.

 Views

 Comments regarding "fight clubs"

 In an article about a "fight club" in Menlo Park, California, Messner remarked that men involved in them "often carry bottled-up violent impulses learned in childhood from video games, cartoons and movies. [...]
 Boys have these warrior fantasies picked up from popular culture, and schools sort of force that out of them."
 In these fantasies: "The good guys always resort to violence, and they always get the glory and the women."

 Sexuality and Gender Roles

 Messner establishes the emphasis society puts on sexuality and gender roles in various works upholding the notions that roles in society are predetermined by these categorizations.
 Gender role is the set of characteristics prescribed by a culture and expressed through direct communication and through media.
 These predetermined roles can lead to inequivalent advantages to people classified in certain categories over others.
 In many societies, this has become a systematic oppression.
 He discusses these ideas through various articles and explores different topics such as the participation of women in sports as well as what it means to be 100% straight.